 “Play is the work of a child” – Maria Montessori

-Play is how children learn about themselves, their bodies, and the world around them.
-Play skills require a child to plan and sequence activities (including NEW activities), problem solve through challenges and generalize skills to new activities, toys, and environments.
-Did you know there are different forms of play?
-Pretend, imaginary, constructive, interpersonal, solitary?
+Children learn about themselves, their bodies, and the world around them through play.
+Play skills require a child to plan, problem solve through challenges and transfer skills to new activities, toys, and environments.
 Consider whether your child is engaging in play effectively to promote healthy development, or whether they may benefit from support from an Occupational Therapist.

 What can we do?

-Our Occupational Therapists will meet with you to understand your concerns and your child’s play repertoire in other environments.
-The Occupational Therapist will provide opportunities for play with your child and assess their skills and ability to engage with toys, interactions, etc. We will work with you to create a treatment plan to address play skills and can also use play as a modality to work on other skills too!
+Our Occupational Therapists will meet with you to understand your concerns and your child’s play skills in their environments.
+The Occupational Therapist will provide opportunities for play with your child and assess their skills and ability to engage with toys, interactions, etc. We will work with you to create a treatment plan to address play skills and can also use play as a purpose to work on other skills too!
 We can provide direct play therapy with your child, and also connect with you in each session to share strategies and tips for play at home.